paulbrodersen/somnotate/README.md

 electrodes aren't connected, yet; do not use `Undefined` to denote artefacts, as this will result in overestimates of the state transition frequencies.
 List only one state per line.
-Use a single tab separate items within a line.
+Use a single tab to separate items within a line.
 The last entry in the file should match the duration specified on the first line.

 ```
 *Duration_sec	43200.0